openedx/edx-documentation/en_us/data/source/internal_data_formats/discussion_data.rst

 --------------------
 abuse_flaggers
 --------------------
-  Records the user id of each user who selects the **Report Misuse** flag for a ``Comment`` in the user interface.
-Stores an array of user ids if more than one user flags the ``Comment``.
+  Records the user ID of each user who selects the **Report Misuse** flag for a ``Comment`` in the user interface.
+Stores an array of user IDs if more than one user flags the ``Comment``.
 This is empty if no users flag the ``Comment``.